-This full guide to National Parks and Nature Reserves includes full list, Top 10, map, different tickets options, and campsites.
+National Parks and Nature Reserves guide includes full list, Top 10, map, tickets (Israel Pass, Matmon card, combo), and campsites.
 Let’s begin!

 Map Of National Parks In Israel